conduktor/conduktor-gateway-demos/jwt_auth/Readme.md

 ## What is JWT Auth?

-To unlock the full potential of Conduktor Gateway you'll want to make use of virtual clusters (VC), a.k.a multi-tenancy.
+Some features of Conduktor Gateway make use of virtual clusters (VC), a.k.a multi-tenancy, instead of the Passthrough mode.

 In order for this to work seamlessly with your clients the Gateway expects to receive extra information about the vcluster (or virtual cluster) a connecting client represents  during authentication.